wsxiaoys/reimagined-octo-funicular/README.pochi.md

 Use **Bun** over npm.

+Run `bun install` to ensure all dependencies are installed correctly.

 Please start dev server as soon as possible, with `bun dev` command.
 This will help you to see the changes in real time.

 This repository is pre-initialized with React 19, Next.js 15, Tailwind CSS v4 and shadcn/ui.
 All shadcn components are included in the repository, allowing you to use them directly.